kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The following example demonstrates the relationships between the new fields.

 Here, a Workload organizes Pods managed by two different Deployments into two different PodGroups.
-Each group refers to the same ResourceClaimTemplate, `wl-claim-template`.
+The `workload-claim` ResourceClaim is shared among all Pods in either PodGroup.
+Each group refers to the same ResourceClaimTemplate, `pg-claim-template`.
 This single ResourceClaimTemplate forms the basis of two different ResourceClaims which will be created by the ResourceClaim controller: one for each PodGroup.
 The Pod templates in the Deployments include a reference to the claim listed for the PodGroup, which ultimately resolves to its PodGroup's ResourceClaim.
-The result is that with a single ResourceClaimTemplate, Pods in the same group all share the exact same allocated device, while Pods in the other group use a equivalent, but separately allocated, device.
+The result is that with a single ResourceClaimTemplate, Pods in the same group all share the exact same allocated device, while Pods in the other group use an equivalent, but separately allocated, device.

 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha1